HomePublicationsCritical Correspondence[Cancer Dancer] Moving While Hurting: A Writing by Roya Carreras

 ID: The infamous pink wig — Roya, taking a selfie, wearing a pink wig.

-Shame is a product of patriarchal indoctrination, especially surrounding the notion of illness in women, particularly women of color.
-It says that this body deserves more attention, more care, and pleasure than another.
-This rhetoric aims to shrink, to silence, to marginalize.
-I will never forget Dr. Chapman explaining to me that the internet telling me I had a 5 percent chance of making it to two years was a lie.
+Stigma is a product of patriarchal indoctrination, especially surrounding the notion of illness in women, particularly women of color.
+It shrinks, it silences, it isolates.
+I will never forget Dr. Chapman explaining to me that the internet telling me I had a five percent chance of making it to two years was a lie.
 The data was based primarily on white women over the age of sixty-five.
+When speaking to other Persian cancer patients, the theme that kept arising for us all was secrecy and judgment.

 On the rooftop of my apartment, celebrating news of remission with long time friend and artistic collaborator Elise Miller